HartChrisT/Covid_Comorbidities/README.md

 ## Hypothesis
 Main Hypothesis: Individuals with comorbidities die more from covid than those with no known health issues.

-Alternative Hypothesis: Individuals with comorbidities die less from covid than those with no known health issues.

 ## Technologies
 A brief description of the technologies we're using: